3pnguyen/spike-drive-base/README.md

 # spike-drive-base
 Python code for controlling a LEGO Spike Prime Robot.
-Future improvements are planned from the original.
+Future improvements are planned from the original. (first project so please be nice)